Rainyan/action-sp-cvar-docs/README.md

 ```

 ### Plugin file
-Assuming there exists a `example.sp` file in the repo:
+Assuming there exists an `example.sp` file in the repo:
 ```sp
 #include <sourcemod>